coderPro40/CS-3270/README.md

+#WP02
-This is a list of all the projects completed during my time taking Advanced Web Programming and Intro to Web programming
+This is a list of all the projects completed that involves web programming languages